jogracz/asteroids/README.md

  to run it in a development mode

 I hope you enjoy it!
-Keep safe! :)
+Stay safe! :)